Last updated October 22, 2025

 is considered the primary database.

 only copies your default credential and the data it has access to.
 Any additional credentials and data that only they can access don’t get copied.
+You can also test the version upgrade using this method beforehand.

 1. Provision a New Database

-plan is used, but you can provision the plan best suited for your needs):
+plan is used, but you can provision the plan best suited for your needs:

 $ heroku addons:create heroku-postgresql:standard-0 --app example-app

-The database should be available in 3-5 minutes
+The database should be available in 3-5 minutes.

-flag (for example, --version 15
+flag (for example, --version 16

 ).